Traumatic causes of tympanic membrane perforation include

 Diagnosis of Traumatic TM Perforation

 Perforation is generally evident on otoscopy.
-Any blood obscuring the ear canal is carefully suctioned.
+Any blood obscuring the ear canal is carefully suctioned at low pressures.
 Irrigation and pneumatic otoscopy are avoided.
-Extremely small perforations may require otomicroscopy or middle ear impedance studies for definitive diagnosis.
+Extremely small perforations may require otomicroscopy or middle ear impedance studies for definitive diagnosis (eg, if perforations do not close).
 If possible, audiometric studies are done before and after treatment to avoid confusion between trauma-induced and treatment-induced hearing loss.

 Treatment of Traumatic TM Perforation